-General Assembly of North Carolina construction, at least once every five years thereafter, and following 1 2 the clearing of blockages.
-3 (4) Any pipes used to transmit leachate shall provide dual containment 4 outside of the disposal unit.
-The bottom liner of a sanitary landfill shall 5 be constructed without pipe penetrations.
-6 (i) The Department shall not issue a permit for a sanitary landfill that authorizes: 7 A capacity of more than 55 million cubic yards of waste.
-(1) (2) 8 A disposal area of more than 350 acres.
-9 (3) A maximum height, including the cap and cover vegetation, of more 10 than 250 feet above the mean natural elevation of the disposal area."
-11 SECTION 9.(b) This section is effective 1 August 2007 and applies to any 12 application for a permit for a solid waste management facility that is pending on that 13 date.
+- (4) Any pipes used to transmit leachate shall provide dual containment outside of the disposal unit.
+The bottom liner of a sanitary landfill shall be constructed without pipe penetrations. - (i) The Department shall not issue a permit for a sanitary landfill that authorizes: - (1) A capacity of more than 55 million cubic yards of waste. - (2) A disposal area of more than 350 acres. - (3) A maximum height, including the cap and cover vegetation, of more than 250 feet above the mean natural elevation of the disposal area."

+SECTION 9.(b) This section becomes effective 1 August 2007 and applies to any application for a permit for a solid waste management facility that is pending on that date.
 To the extent that G.S.
-130A-295.6, as enacted by this section, imposes 14 requirements that are more stringent than those in effect prior to 1 August 2007, the 15 more stringent requirements of those subsections do not apply to: An amendment, modification, or other change to a permit for a landfill 16 (1) 17 issued on or before 1 June 2006.
-18 (2) A permit for a horizontal or vertical expansion of the landfill permitted 19 on or before 1 June 2006.
-A permit to construct a new landfill within the facility boundary 20 (3) 21 identified in the facility plan of a landfill permitted on or before 1 June 22 2006.
-23 (4) A permit to operate a new landfill if a permit to construct the new 24 landfill was issued on or before 1 June 2006.
-25 (5) A permit for a sanitary landfill used only to dispose of waste generated 26 by a coal-fired generating unit that is owned or operated by an 27 investor-owned utility subject the to
+130A-295.6, as enacted by this section, imposes requirements that are more stringent than those in effect prior to 1 August 2007, the more stringent requirements do not apply to:

+- (1) An amendment, modification, or other change to a permit for a landfill issued on or before 1 June 2006. - (2) A permit for a horizontal or vertical expansion of the landfill permitted on or before 1 June 2006. - (3) A permit to construct a new landfill within the facility boundary identified in the facility plan of a landfill permitted on or before 1 June 2006. - (4) A permit to operate a new landfill if a permit to construct the new landfill was issued on or before 1 June 2006. - (5) A permit for a sanitary landfill used only to dispose of waste generated by a coal-fired generating unit that is owned or operated by an investor-owned utility subject to the requirements of G.S.
+143-215.107D. - (6) A permit for a sanitary landfill determined to be necessary by the Secretary of Environment and Natural Resources in order to respond to an imminent hazard to public health or a natural disaster.
-G.S.
-143-215.107D.

-Secretary of Environment and Natural Resources in order to respond to an imminent hazard to public health or a natural disaster.

-A permit for a sanitary landfill determined to be necessary by the